-"Fit" is important: we take care to match each student with the right teacher for his or her personality and learning style, so we always offer a free tryout lesson with any teacher(s) of your choice.
-Please contact us to set up your free tryout lesson(s).
+"Fit" is important: we take care to match each student with the right teacher for his or her personality and learning style, so we always offer a free introductory lesson with any teacher(s) of your choice.
+Please contact us to set up your free introductory lesson(s).

-We currently offer private lessons in piano, violin, viola cello and bass.
+We currently offer private lessons in piano, all strings (including guitar), all brass, flute, and voice.
 Private lessons can be complemented with music theory and or chamber music (small ensemble), if desired.

 Private lesson students have opportunities to "give back" by performing in the community.
 We also work with students on their school orchestra and youth orchestra music, helping them to become confident ensemble members and achieve audition success.

-Contact us to arrange your free tryout lesson with the teacher(s) of your choice.
+Contact us to arrange your free online introductory lesson with the teacher(s) of your choice.